microsoft/dotnet/Documentation/compatibility/connection-pool-blocking-period-for-azure-sql-databases-is-removed.md

 connection errors.
 This change allows the connection open attempt to be retried immediately for Azure SQL databases, thereby improving the performance of cloud- enabled apps.
-For all other connection attempts, the connection pool blocking period continues to be enforced.
+For all other connection attempts, the connection pool blocking period continues to be enforced.<p/>

 In the .NET Framework 4.6.1 and earlier versions, when an app encounters a transient connection failure when connecting to a database, the connection